 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 The REP Sabre barbell, which has both 20-kilogram and 15-kilogram options, offers incredible value, considering the modest price tag, but it’s not without fault.
-We’ll dive into what makes it a great barbell and a great buy, as well as some areas it could stand to improve, in our comprehensive REP Fitness Sabre Bar review.
+We’ll dive into what makes it a great barbell and a great buy if you can still find it anywhere, as well as some areas it could stand to improve, in our comprehensive REP Fitness Sabre Bar review.

 We’ve Done the Labor on the Sabre

-- Dual knurl markings for Olympic and powerlifting
+- Dual knurl markings for IPF and IWF

 Pros & Cons